 I have owned OMAS fountain pens for a number of years, and have always held the pen in very high regard.
 An OMAS pens reflects a high standard of styling and superior workmanship.
 The OMAS nib has a well established reputation for being smooth and delivering a dependable flow of ink.
+I had the pleasure of visiting the OMAS headquarters in Bologna.
+It was truly sad when at the end of 2015 the decision was made to close the company.

 A highlight of a recent trip to Italy was a visit with OMAS and a tour of their facility, which is located in the city of Bologna.